gettalong/hexapdf/README.md

 AGPL - see the LICENSE file for licensing details.
 Commercial licenses are available at
 <https://gettalong.at/hexapdf/>.

+A commercial license is needed as soon as HexaPDF is distributed with your software or remotely accessed via a network and you don't provide the source code of your application under the AGPL.
+For example, if you serve PDFs on the fly in a web application.

+Contact <sales@gettalong.at> for more information!

 Some included files have a different license: